swiftdev-org/orm/README.md

 ## Support

-For questions and support, please check the usage examples and documentation provided in the code files.
+For questions and support:
+- Check the usage examples and documentation provided
+- Review the generated code for relationship patterns
+- Use the debug toolbar to monitor queries
+- Test with the provided example controllers